EvilOlive1/to-do-list/readme.md

 File -> Open -> File -> ToDoList_Query.sql

-- ToDoList_Query.sql: Contains code that resets/adds/deletes tables and data for a testing environment.
+- ToDoList_Query.sql: Contains code that resets/adds/deletes tables and data for a testing environment

+## Rebuiling Executable

+- Build -> Rebuild Solution
+- "To Do List App" -> bin -> Debug -> "To Do List App.exe"

+Save the new executable as the desktop application